amirjani/TechStack/Domain-Driven-Design/readme.md

-# Putting the Domain Model to Work
+# One.Putting the Domain Model to Work

 __Model__: Every model represents some aspect of reality or an idea that is of interest.
 It is an interpretation of reality that abstracts the aspects relevant to solving the problem at hand and ignores extraneous detail.